 Humayun’s tomb is the grave of the Mughal Emperor Humayun.

 The grave was commissioned by Humayun’s first wife, Empress Bega Begum.
 It had been the very first garden-tomb on the Indian subcontinent.
 It was also the initial structure to utilize red sandstone at this scale.
 The Humayun has been announced part of the UNESCO World Heritage sites in 1993.

 Apart from the primary tomb enclosure of Humayun, many bigger temples dot the pathway leading to it, in the primary entry in the West, for example, one which pre-dates the major tomb itself, by twenty-five years; it’s the tomb complex of Isa Khan Niyazi, an Afghan imperial in Sher Shah Suri’s courtroom of this Suri dynasty, that battled against the Mughals, built from 1547 CE.

 Hauz Khas is a rich area in South Delhi, its own centre being the historical Hauz Khas complex.
 Hauz Khas is surrounded by Green Park, SDA (Sri Aurobindo Marg) to the west, Gulmohar Park (Balbir Saxena Marg) towards the north-west, Sarvapriya Vihar (Outer Ring Road) towards the south-west and Asiad Village (August Kranti Marg) and also Siri Fort) to the east.

-I think it is necessary that visitors of Delhi visit also neighborhoods like Hauz Khas and get a complete perception over the city and the lifestyle of the locals.
-Unfortunately, the social differences between the those less fortunate and the people living in places like this one are huge.
+I think it is necessary that visitors of Delhi visit also neighbourhoods like Hauz Khas and get a complete perception over the city and the lifestyle of the locals.
+Unfortunately, the social differences between those less fortunate and the people living in places like this one are huge.

 Agrasen ki Baoli